After a DWTT sample is broken it is evaluated for percent shear.

 There are several specifications such as API 5L3, and ASTM E436 that govern the specimen dimensions and how the drop weight test is performed depending on the material properties that which you are trying to determine.

 DWTT for Pipeline

 In 2011 the DWTT, as part of the testing regime to maintain quality throughout the manufacturing process, made its way into Title 49 of the Code of Federal Regulations which governs the Transportation Of Natural And Other Gas By Pipeline: Mininum Federal Safety Standards, under Part 192, Section 112 (49 CFR 192.112).

 API 5L3 is a fracture toughness test used to determine the fracture ductility of a specimen.
 A set of two specimens are tested per heat number.
-Upon evaluation, a minimum of 85% shear area to be considered a passing test.
+Upon evaluation, a minimum of 85% shear average must be met to be considered a passing test.

 ASTM E436 is used to determine the temperature range where carbon and low alloy steels morph from brittle to ductile.
 This method can be used for research and development, to determine material suitability for a specific application, or a method of quality control for a manufacturing process.